-Goal #8: Support interventions for youth who have juvenile justice system involvement to reduce contact with law enforcement or prevent deeper penetration into the system.
+Support interventions for youth who have juvenile justice system involvement.

-Objective #1: Through participation on the Youth Assessment Center Advisory Board, advocate for community and education-based interventions contributing to positive youth development and decision-making.
-(Collaboration/Coordination Objective)
+Objective 8.1: Through participation on the Youth Assessment Center Advisory Committee, advocate for community and education-based interventions contributing to positive youth development and decision-making.
+(Collaboration/ Coordination Objective)

-Objective #2: Through participation and engagement in the Champaign Community Coalition and other community focused initiatives, promote and encourage multi-system collaborative approaches for prevention and reduction of youth violence.
+Objective 8.2: Through participation in the Champaign Community Coalition and other community focused initiatives, encourage multi-system collaborative approaches for improving outcomes for youth and families and communities.
 (Collaboration/Coordination Objective)

-Objective #3: Utilize the principles from "Models for Change" to reduce the disproportionate minority contact with law-enforcement and involvement with the juvenile justice system.
+Objective 8.3: Utilize the principles from "Models for Change" to reduce the disproportionate minority contact with law-enforcement and involvement with the juvenile justice system.
 (Policy Objective)